akflds/tnetennba/README.md

 # tnetennba

-A word guessing game built using React.
+A word guessing game built with React.

 Just like the one on TV, you start by selecting a bunch of vowels and consonants, then try to make the longest word you can.

 The current version is deployed here: [https://akflds.github.io/tnetennba/](https://akflds.github.io/tnetennba/)